dieideeistgut/qmk_budget96/readme.md

-# The default keymap for budget96
+# Custom Keymap & Stuff for budget96